 More than half of UK’s businesses have been affected by cybersecurity attacks.
 Government studies show that 1/5th of UK charities too were part of the companies who experienced a cyber attack in 2018.
 The most common types of attacks that hackers initiated were in the form of fake emails, impersonation by scammers, viruses, and malware.

-With cyber security breaches becoming a growing concern for UK businesses, its time that organizations took matters into their own hands and set in place robust cyber monitoring practices.
+With cyber security breaches becoming a growing concern for UK businesses, its time that organizations took matters into their own hands and set in place robust cyber monitoring practices. totality services offers comprehensive IT managed services London companies rely on to secure their operations and business infrastructure.

 Test for cyber security health